 Platt has directed football since he joined ESPN full-time in 2010.
 He started with SEC Primetime games on ESPNU before moving onto the ESPN2 primetime crew in 2011, doing mostly SEC matchups.
 Platt continued in that role through the 2014 season, culminating in the opportunity to direct the Peach Bowl, the first of the New Year’s Six bowls.
 From 2015-19, Platt directed college football games on ESPN and ABC, including five New Year’s Six bowls – the Peach Bowl (twice), Cotton Bowl (twice) and Sugar Bowl.

-In addition to college football, Platt has directed college basketball games for the last 10 years – including the NCAA Women’s Basketball Final Four (2018, 2019 and 2021).
+In addition to college football, Platt has directed college basketball games for more than a decade – including the NCAA Women’s Basketball Final Four (2018, 2019, and 2021-23).
 He also contributed to ESPN’s Major League Baseball coverage from 2013-2019, while directing four NCAA Lacrosse National Championships and four College Football Awards shows.